What is independent advocacy?

 Mental capacity means having the ability to understand, retain and use information to make and express decisions about your life.
 Mental capacity can fluctuate and it must never be assumed that someone lacks mental capacity.
 Doing so could deprive them of their rights.

 How to find an advocate

 Your local council should be able to provide information about advocacy services in your area.
 You may also want to contact an organisation that deals with your specific needs.

 OPAAL is a national organisation supporting independent advocacy services for older people.
-Your local Healthwatch may be able to help you with complaints advocacy or put you in touch with local services.
-And the mental health charity Mind can put you in touch with local advocacy services.
+Your local Healthwatch may be able to help you with complaints advocacy or put you in touch with local services (in Wales, contact your local Community Health Council and in Scotland, contact the Patient Advice and Support Service).
+And the mental health charity Mind can put you in touch with local advocacy services in England and Wales.